bzshang/af-concurrency-samples/README.md

 parameters:

  * `AFGlobalSettings.CacheMaxObjects`: The maximum number of _strong references_
  to keep in the AF cache.
+After this limit is reached, the least recently used references in the cache are converted to weak references, so that this limit is not exceeded.
  * `AFGlobalSettings.CacheTime`: The time period after which any strong references in the AF cache may be converted to weak references.
 Each object in AF has its own 'timer' for this purpose, and the timer is reset each time the object is